oVirt/ovirt-site/source/infra/gerrit-hooks.html.md

 ### Troubleshooting

-If you find yourself stuck with a need to skip a bad hook (for e.g sometimes we don't need to submit to major branch and only z-stream), you can just rerun a working hook:
+If you find yourself stuck with a need to skip a bad hook (for e.g sometimes we don't need to submit to major branch and only z-stream), you can just rerun a working hook by adding comment:

 *   Rerun-Hooks: patchset-created.bz.0.has_bug_url